QuantConnect/lean-cli/README.md

+  --python-venv TEXT              The path of the python virtual environment to be used --update                        Pull the LEAN engine image before running the backtest --backtest-name TEXT            Backtest name --extra-docker-config TEXT      Extra docker configuration as a JSON string.
+Supported configurations can be found at
+                                  https://docker-py.readthedocs.io/en/stable/containers.html, althaugh not all of them
+                                  might be supported by the Lean CLI.
-  --python-venv TEXT              The path of the python virtual environment to be used --update                        Pull the LEAN engine image before running the backtest --backtest-name TEXT            Backtest name --no-update                     Use the local LEAN engine image instead of pulling the latest version --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging
+  --no-update                     Use the local LEAN engine image instead of pulling the latest version --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging